-

 There is no precise definition of the components of emotional intelligence.
 However they are often similar to what has been previously referred to as “soft skills.”
 Recently list of the top soft skills desired for managers included resolving conflicts, negotiating, correcting people, … Continue reading

-Posted in communication, intelligence, Leadership, Manipulation, Persuasion
+Posted in Emotional intelligence, Manipulation, Persuasion

 Leave a comment